SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4

+In addition, a central-axis 2D slice was extracted to visualise the overall dose distributions, along with a voxel-wise difference map for the same slice.
+These results are shown in Figure \ref{fig:2DsliceComp1}.
+The dose maps using a 100 and 150 MeV are shown in Figures \ref{subfig:2Dslice100MeV_water} and \ref{subfig:2Dslice150MeV_water}, respectively, and illustrate the strong agreement between the SDE and Geant4, including in low-dose regions where the SDE accurately captures lateral spread.
+The main differences are observed in the lowest dose values, corresponding to non-local dose deposits present only in the Geant4 maps.
+These arise from secondary particles that interact with atoms at distant locations, producing small, remote dose contributions that the current SDE model does not simulate.

+The relative dose difference maps in Figures \ref{subfig:doseDiff100MeV_water} and \ref{subfig:doseDiff150MeV_water} provide a spatially resolved, qualitative assessment of the agreement between the SDE model and Geant4.
+Since the differences are normalised to a global high-dose reference (D99 of the Geant4 dose), the reported values should not be interpreted as local voxel-wise dose errors.
+Instead, they indicate the magnitude and spatial distribution of discrepancies relative to the characteristic high-dose scale of the problem.
+Bearing this in mind, there is good agreement across the high-dose region, with the largest relative differences localised around the distal fall-off, where steep dose gradients amplify small discrepancies between the two models.
+In the entrance and plateau regions, differences remain low.
+The pattern and magnitudes of the difference maps is similar for both beam energies, suggesting consistent model behaviour over the energy range.

-To illustrate the potential of our model for clinical purposes, gamma analysis was performed in 3D for thorough comparison for the two proton energies under study.
-Figure \ref{fig:gammatests} shows central-axis slices from the resulting 3D gamma index matrices for each proton energy under study, illustrating that the gamma indices remain well below unity throughout the high-dose region, confirming strong spatial and dosimetric agreement between the SDE model and Geant4.
-The largest discrepancies are confined to low-dose regions near the beam periphery, where secondary-particle effects, absent in the SDE model, contribute in Geant4.
-In addition, Table \ref{tab:gammas} presents the gamma pass rates for several commonly used criteria.
-Pass rates exceed 98\% for all evaluated criteria, reaching 100\% under the conventional 3\%/2 mm condition for a 10\% dose threshold.
-These results demonstrate that the SDE model achieves clinically acceptable agreement with Geant4.
+For completeness and to illustrate the potential of our model for clinical purposes, gamma analysis was performed in 3D for thorough comparison for the two proton energies under study.
+Pass rates of 97.1\% for the 100 MeV case and 95.4\% for the 150 MeV case were obtained using stricter criteria than the conventional clinical ones (DD = 2\%/0.5 mm, 1\% dose threshold).
+This demonstrates that the SDE model achieves clinically acceptable agreement with Geant4.